ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/intro.md

 {: .table }

 Portability is a future axis that tracks whether a value is permitted to be shared with another thread.
-The type checker does not allow *nonportable* values to move across thread boundaries, while *portable* values may move freely.
+OxCaml's parallelism API does not allow *nonportable* values to move across thread boundaries, while *portable* values may move freely.

 Portability is about functions: functions that capture uncontended mutable state are not portable.